 I’m having a OnePlus 2, so the screenshots you can see above is taken from my phone.
 It works for all OnePlus devices such as OnePlus One, OnePlus 2, OnePlus X, OnePlus 3 & OnePlus 3T.

 Screen Overlay Detected HTC

 HTC is like Samsung, it is having their custom Sense UI on top of Android.
-For HTC, you can just search for “Screen overlay detected” on the search bar in settings to find the menu of apps that has draw over other apps feature enabled.
+For HTC, you can just search for “Draw over other apps” on the search bar in settings to find the menu of apps that has draw over other apps feature enabled.
 You can continue as we mentioned in the above steps.
-You can use this method on most of the new HTC devices such as HTC 10, 10 Evo, 10 lifestyle, HTC One M9, One M9s, One M8, One x9, HTC Desire 10, Desire 10 Pro, Desire 830, One A9, etc.
+You can use this method to remove “Screen overlay detected” pop-up on most of the new HTC devices such as HTC 10, 10 Evo, 10 lifestyle, HTC One M9, One M9s, One M8, One x9, HTC Desire 10, Desire 10 Pro, Desire 830, One A9, etc.